MVMA Summer CE - Equine Emergencies: Do more in the field

 MVMA Virtual Event Cancellation Policy

-No refunds issued within 6 days of the conference (including if you don't log into the meeting!)
+No refunds within 14 days of conference (including if you don't log into the meeting!)

 Vanessa Cook, VetMB, PhD, DACVS, DACVECC